 How do you score the experience your partner is having with you as a vendor?

 Easy: You measure it.

-Believe it or not, it is possible to measure partner experiences.
+Believe it or not, it is possible to measure partner experiences through strategic program KPIs.
 There are many organizations that do this through things like partner satisfaction studies and experience studies.
 These help provide insights into your partners’ experience with your systems, your people, and the journey of getting from a quote to completion.

 It comes down to this: the better your partner’s experience, the better their engagement with your organization.
 In turn, this should lead to better sales.
 The major takeaway?
 You are responsible for a positive partner experience beyond the first 90 days of onboarding.
 Rather, it’s ongoing.
 It involves the partner account managers, service, support, training, and, of course, tools.